One of most overlooked causes of acne is hidden chemicals and toxins.

 The most common names are: olefin sulfate, sodium dodecyl sulphate (SDS), dodecyl sodium sulfate; lauryl sodium sulfate (how lazy can you get!), lauryl sulfate sodium salt, sodium n-dodecyl sulfate, sulfuric acid monododecyl ester sodium salt, and sodium dodecane sulfate.
 Sodium laureth sulfate is a different chemical, but I would avoid this too, because it’s also highly irritating.

-Don’t be fooled!
+Avoid sodium coco sulfate – a recently introduced coconut form used in organic skincare products, which is claimed to be healthy, but don’t be fooled!
 There’s little difference to SLS in the health effects.
 Sodium coco sulfate is the definition of a marketing gimmick.

-The only difference is that the fatty acids used at the very beginning of the harsh manufacturing process are derived from coconuts.
+The only difference is that the fatty acids at the beginning of the harsh manufacturing process are derived from coconuts.
 Ordinarily, isolated lauric acid is used to make SLS, being treated with chlorosulfonic acid among other steps.
 With sodium coco sulfate, a blend of all the fatty acids from coconut is used.

 With regular sodium lauryl sulfate, you might also see “derived from coconuts”.
 This means that the initial lauric acid (AKA, the “lauryl” part) was derived from coconut, which makes no difference to the properties and safety for acne.

 Be suspicious of lather – bubbles and foam does not confirm harsh chemicals, but it’s a warning sign.
 A few natural products like Dr Bronner’s castille soap lather up slightly, but rarely to the same extent as SLS-fests.
-Check the ingredients, and proceed to identify and terminate the SLS, remembering the new names.
+Check the ingredients, and proceed to terminate the SLS, remembering the new names.

 Recently, however, a bunch of organic toothpastes have materialised.
-Dr Bronner’s sells a peppermint flavoured one, which consists of numerous natural antibacterial ingredients, actually including coconut oil and baking soda.
+Dr Bronner’s sells a peppermint flavoured one, which consists of numerous natural antibacterial ingredients, including coconut oil and baking soda.
 There is no SLS, no harsh fillers to speak of, and definitely no sodium fluoride.
 Amazon link here: Dr. Bronner’s Magic Soaps Toothpaste (Peppermint).

 Get an acne-friendly shampoo, liquid hand wash, shower gel – for all those products, I use small amounts of Dr Bronner’s liquid castille soap.
 They work so well that I’ve never seen the need for anything else.
-As a shampoo, it leaves your hair weirdly soft. actually softer than the chemical shampoos with billions of dollars of research poured into them.

 Since people’s hair differs, and Dr Bronner’s occasionally irritates people, you might desire something different.
-The world of organic shampoos is wide and I’m no expert on them, but this is my favourite.
+The world of organic shampoos is wide and I’m no expert on them, but Dr Bronner’s leaves your hair weirdly soft, softer than the chemical shampoos with billions of dollars of research poured into them.
 Again, there’s no SLS or harsh fillers.
 Amazon link here: Dr. Bronner’s Pure Liquid Castile Soap.

-Last but not least, there’s no need to use sodium lauryl sulfate anyway.
-Sodium lauryl sulfate literally leaves a trail of foam and bubbles wherever it steps and is easy to put to rest.
+Inside your body, there’s a high chance that sodium lauryl sulfate can deplete glutathione levels.
+There’s no need to use sodium lauryl sulfate anyway.
+It literally leaves a trail of foam and bubbles wherever it steps and is easy to put to rest.